harness-community/terraform-aws-harness-ccm/README.md

 Can be used as an example or a module.

+## Authentication

+This module creates AWS resources.
+To set up authentication to your AWS account please see the [AWS provider documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs).

+The examples below also include optional Harness resources `harness_platform_connector_awscc` that show how to create the nessesary AWS CCM connectors within Harness.
+If you wish to use those examples please see the [Harness provider documentation](https://registry.terraform.io/providers/harness/harness/latest/docs) on setting up authentication to Harness for Terraform.

 ## Usage

 When creating a role in your master account for granting Harness access to your CUR, be sure and set `s3_bucket_arn` to the bucket that holds your CUR and `enable_billing` to true: